hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## Are there valve replacement or valve repair for sleeping pads?
-Some sleeping pad manufacturers offer [valve repair kids][34] which you can purchase additionally.
+Some sleeping pad manufacturers offer <a href="http://amzn.to/2ePywc4" target="_blank" rel="nofollow">valve repair kids</a> which you can purchase additionally.

 ---

 ## Should I take a sleeping pad pillow on my hiking trip?
-Some manufacturers are also selling [inflatable air pillows][35].
+Some manufacturers are also selling <a href="http://amzn.to/2e9qV8p" rel="nofollow" target="_blank">inflatable air pillows</a>.
 You can also use spare clothes as an alternative to an air pillow.

 ---

 ## What are the best winter sleeping pads?
 Winter sleeping pads are usually thicker and have a special insulation like down or a foil which increases their r-value.
-One of my favourite winter sleeping pads is the [Therm-A-Rest NeoAir XTherm][36]
+One of my favourite winter sleeping pads is the <a href="http://amzn.to/2ePxCMY" rel="nofollow">Therm-A-Rest NeoAir XTherm</a>.

 ---